-Petitioner's challenge to dependent claims 15 and 21 as anticipated by Slater is substantially similar to its analysis of independent claims 10 and 16, which relies on Petitioner's predicate analysis on the independent claims.
-Pet.
-31-33.
-That analysis suffers from at least the same shortcomings discussed here for independent claims 10 and 16 [and claim 1].
+Petitioner's challenge to dependent claim 15 as anticipated by Slater is substantially similar to its analysis of independent claim 10, which relies on Petitioner's predicate analysis on claim 10.
+See generally Pet.
+That analysis suffers from at least the same shortcomings discussed here for independent claim 10 [and claim 1].

-In view of the above, I determine that Slater does not disclose "the transfixation screw hole comprising an inner surface configured to direct [a] transfixation screw...at a trajectory" as required by the claims.
+In view of the above, I determine that Slater does not disclose "the transfixation screw hole comprising an inner surface configured to direct the transfixation screw . . . at a trajectory."
 Slater's opening 26 is meant to be a variable angle hole and not an opening configured to direct a screw at a particular angle or trajectory.
 See Ex.
 1005, 11:19-22 ("an angle within a predetermined allowable angular range"); see also Ex.
 2003, 65:1-4 (Dr. Gall agreeing that each of the angles depicted by phantom screws shown in Figure 1 of Slater are achieved through the same screw hole 26).
-Accordingly, for this additional reason, I determine that Petitioner has not demonstrated by a preponderance of evidence that claims 15 and 21 are anticipated by Slater.
+Accordingly, for this additional reason, I determine that Petitioner has not demonstrated by a preponderance of evidence that claim 15 is anticipated by Slater.